codio-c5/c5-unit2-public-key-cryptography-lab/.guides/content/Part-3--Decryption-fc60.md

-Upon receiving your partner’s encrypted message for you, we can now decrypt it.
+Upon receiving your partners encrypted message for you, we can now decrypt it.

 ## Upload partner's public key
 You should now locate the encrypted file that your partner sent you.
 In the tree view on the left hand side, right-click on the folder `lab-part1` and then press **Upload**.